 Personalize the Taste and Formulation for Children

-Another highly effective way to improve medication adherence in pediatric patients is to make sure parents are on board from day one.
-Pharmacists and prescribing providers should not only provide parents with clear, detailed dosing and administration instructions, but also a comprehensive breakdown of why the medication is needed.
+Another highly effective way to improve medication adherence in pediatric patients is to make sure caregivers and parents are on board from day one.
+Pharmacists and prescribing providers should not only provide adults with clear, detailed dosing and administration instructions, but also a comprehensive breakdown of why the medication is needed.

 For example, what condition or ailment is it treating?
 Why is medication adherence important?
 What are the potential ramifications of medication non-adherence in children?